seananderson/metafolio/inst/ms/ms.md

 strategies affect the expected risk and return of their ecological portfolio.

-The migration of Pacific salmon biomass profoundly influences aquatic and terrestrial coastal ecosystems throughout the North Pacific ocean from Korea to California (TODO REF).
+The migration of Pacific salmon biomass profoundly influences aquatic and terrestrial coastal ecosystems throughout the North Pacific ocean from Korea to California [@quinn2005].
 Managing Pacific salmon under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for three reasons.
-(1) Pacific salmon form some of the best understood metapopulations [@rieman2000; @schtickzelle2007; @anderson2013] and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010; @yeakel2013].
+(1) Pacific salmon form metapopulations [@rieman2000; @schtickzelle2007] and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010; @anderson2013; @yeakel2013].
 Fisheries often integrate across multiple populations, acting as investors in the salmon portfolio [@hilborn2003].
 Fisheries managers and conservation agencies can act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
+(2) Many Pacific salmon metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, damming, logging, and particularly changing climate, intensify [e.g. @lackey2003].
 Indeed, recovery goals for Pacific salmon are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
-(2) Many Pacific salmon metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, damming, logging, and particularly changing climate, intensify [e.g. @lackey2003].
 (3) Given the scale and variety of the problems facing salmon, some prioritization will be required to recover these highly-valued, even iconic species [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can filter larger-scale environments, generating unique conditions for populations [@schindler2008] (*sensu* the Moran effect).
-Second, salmon populations may respond differently to environmental variability [i.e. response diversity,
+Second, salmon populations may respond differently to environmental variability [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003].
+This mechanism can result from unique local adaptations and traits [@crozier2008;
-@elmqvist2003; and biocomplexity, @hilborn2003].
-This mechanism can result from unique local adaptations and traits [@crozier2008; @fraser2011; @eliason2011] In reality, these mechanisms can interact.
+@fraser2011; @eliason2011].
+In reality, these mechanisms can interact.
 For example, salmon response diversity in the marine environment can be driven by adaptation to localized freshwater environments [@johnson2013a].

 In addition to posing perhaps the greatest threat to global biodiversity in general [@thomas2004], climate warming poses a particular threat to riverine species whose ranges are largely confined to existing habitat [@thomas2010].
-Salmon are strongly affected by climate warming [e.g.
-@patterson2007], but within a range, show a remarkable diversity of tolerance to temperature [e.g. @crozier2006; @eliason2011].
+Among these species, salmon are strongly affected by climate warming [e.g. @patterson2007], but within a range, show a remarkable diversity of tolerance to temperature [e.g. @crozier2006; @eliason2011].
 Warmer water can lead to massive mortality of salmon populations [e.g. @patterson2007] and indirectly impact salmon productivity through alterations to snow-melt timing and extreme hydrological events [@crozier2008].
 Due to these effects, adverse stream temperatures are already impeding recovery of some Pacific salmon populations [@mccullough1999] and are expected to make recovery targets more difficult to achieve [@battin2007].
 However, despite the evidence that warming impacts salmon, salmon also show evidence of response diversity and local adaptation to temperature.
 For example, thermal tolerance of sockeye salmon in the Fraser River, British Columbia, varies within streams according to historical environmental conditions [@eliason2011].

 Here we ask how portfolio theory can inform spatial approaches to prioritizing metapopulation conservation in a changing world.
 To answer this, we develop a